Last updated on March 12th, 2021

 - Comfortable, easy-grip handle

-- The lightweight rod is prone to damage
+- Lightweight rods can be prone to damage

 - Extra stiff SCII graphite shaft

 - Thick, heavy-duty eye guide is extremely durable

 This is your more middle-of-the-road priced rod from Kunnan.
 As with all Kunnan rods, you receive the durability and reliability, but this time in a slightly smaller package.

 This 7’ heavy-duty rod has fast action and can withstand upwards of a 40-pound test line.
 It is a one-piece model that trends towards a power rod, but the shorter length allows for the feel and casting accuracy that is needed for a casting rod.
 The casting accuracy of this rod rates with any rod I’ve used and allows easy lure maneuverability to make easy work of jigs and jerkbaits.